 There is definitely a problem here, in that ‘forces of history’―if indeed there are such―are never ineluctable.
 There is always a wriggle factor and as the screws tighten, so do efforts at wriggling, and so far we seem to have got away with it.
 This is central to the optimists and ‘cornucopians’ case: that we are not passive in the face of threats, but can take steps to avert malign outcomes; and because we have an incentive to do so, we will.
 Oddly, nearly all the most vocal cornucopians are extreme economic liberals, that believe that the mindless mechanisms of free markets are the most effective response, and we don’t really need to do anything in the ways of politics or legislation or campaigning.
 More than that: we shouldn’t.

 What keeps pessimists awake at night is the possibility (or probability, even certainty?) that a critical discontinuity will suddenly kick in when we are unprepared, and bring about irreversible changes before we have had a chance to respond.
 In the original Limits to Growth the analogy is given of a water-lily growing in a lake.
 The water lily doubles in area every day.
 If it takes thirty days to cover the lake, on what day will the lake be half covered?
 The mind thinks at first, the 15th day, or no, perhaps a bit later…er…while the answer is of course the 29th day.
 Often enough, with exponential growth, it’s only when it’s nearly too late you realise something is wrong.
-Another common analogy was of bacteria growing in a culture bottle, going through rapid growth as they consume the resources available, and finally being stifled by their own accumulated waste products.
+Another common analogy was of bacteria growing in a culture bottle, taking a long time to get going, then suddenly entering a phase of rapid growth as they consume the resources available, and finally being stifled by their own accumulated waste products.

 ‘THE LITANY’ according to Bjørn Lomborg

 The world’s ecosystems are breaking down